 Applications for Dialogues on the Experience of War grants must be received and validated by Grants.gov by 11:59 p.m.
 Eastern Time on the deadline specified in section D4 of the NOFO.
 Grants.gov will date- and timestamp your application at the time you submit it.
-Applications submitted after that date will not be accepted.
+NEH will not accept applications submitted after that date.